 - Sec.
 1 Statutory Compliance.
-Every employee is expected to obey all federal, State, and local laws, and particularly Texas Penal Code Chapter 42 and Section 46.03 and Texas Education Code Section 51.935.
-Any employee who violates any provision of these statutes is subject to dismissal, notwithstanding any action by civil authorities on account of the violation. - Sec.
+Every employee is expected to obey all federal, State, and local laws, and particularly Texas Penal Code, Chapter 42 and Section 46.03 and Texas Education Code Section 51.935.
+Any employee who violates any provision of these statutes is subject to disciplinary action, including dismissal, notwithstanding any action by civil authorities on account of the violation. - Sec.
 2 Disruption of Activities.
-Any employee who, acting singly or in concert with others, obstructs, disrupts or interferes with any teaching, educational, research, administrative, disciplinary, public service, or other activity, meeting, or event authorized to be held or conducted on campus or on property or in a building or facility owned or controlled by The University of Texas System or any of its institutions is subject to disciplinary action, including dismissal.
+Any employee who, acting singly or in concert with others, obstructs, disrupts, or interferes with any teaching, educational, research, administrative, disciplinary, public service, or other activity, meeting, or event authorized to be held or conducted on campus or on property or in a building or facility owned or controlled by The University of Texas System or any of the institutions is subject to disciplinary action, including dismissal.
 Obstruction or disruption includes but is not limited to any act that interrupts, modifies, or damages utility service or equipment, communication service or equipment, university computers, computer programs, computer records, or computer networks accessible through University computer resources. - Sec.
 3 Channel for Communication.
-The Board of Regents is the only proper channel through which recommendations concerning the administration of the System or any of its institutions, as a whole or in any of its parts, should reach the Legislature or other State agencies or officials. - Sec.
-4 Advisory Positions.
-Employees should not be discouraged from accepting appointments of a consultative or advisory capacity with governmental agencies, industry, or other educational institutions.
-The consideration to the System and the component institutions of such activity is the improvement of the individual by virtue of his or her continuing contact with nonacademic problems in the nonacademic world. - Sec.
-5 Primary Responsibility.
-The primary responsibility of employees of the U. T. System or any of its institutions is the accomplishment of the duties and responsibilities assigned to one's position of appointment; external consulting or other
+The Board of Regents is the only proper channel through which recommendations concerning the administration of the System or any of the institutions, as a whole or in any of its parts, should reach the Legislature or other State agencies or officials.